savagedata/regression-tree-tutorial/README.md

 Mtry is the most important parameter to tune.
 This is the number or fraction of variables to consider at each split.
 (Remember that we added randomness to random forest by introducing this constraint so that the same variable wouldn't be split on every time.)
 Many implementations of random forest default to 1/3 of your predictor variables.

 We can plot the out-of-bag performance of our random forest as we change the mtry parameter.
 This kind of plot is called a learning curve.
-We want to choose the parameter that gives us the smallest root mean sum of squares error.
+We want to choose the parameter that gives us the best performance (smallest root mean sum of squares error).

 ```r